Ed-VanDerSar/Ed-VanDerSar.github.io/_posts/2023-09-07-urn-problem.md

 Now, let us change the experiment  and suppose that in the first step, the balls  1 through 10 are placed in the urn and the ball number 1 is removed.
 In the second step, the balls  11 through 20 are placed in the urn and the ball number 2 is removed.
 In the third step, the balls 21 through 30 are placed in the urn and the ball number 3 is removed.
 In the fourth step, the balls 31 through 40 are placed in the urn and the ball number 4 is removed.
 And so on, and so on.
 Again, if we assume that we can perform infinitely many steps and that the process ends in a finite time, then we wonder, How many balls are in the urn at the end of the process?

 Surprisingly, the answer is that the urn is empty at the end of the process!
 Since any ball is removed of the urn in some step: the ball number 1 is removed en the first step, the ball number 2 is removed in the second step, the ball number 3 is removed in the third step and so on, and  son.
-So that, the ball number  $n$ will be removed exactly in the $n$th step.
+So that, the ball number  $$ n $$ will be removed exactly in the $$ n $$th step.
 Thus, the fact that any ball is labeled with exactly one natural number implies that the urn shall be empty by the end of the process.

  It seems apparent that the answer to the question, How many balls are in the urn at the end of the process?, depends strongly on the way the balls are removed, even though the ways of removing the balls seem _natural_ or _reasonable_.